Ap Physics 1 Unit 1 Review

 • Master the Fundamentals: Don't try to skip ahead.
 Make sure you have a solid understanding of the basic definitions and concepts before moving on to more complex topics.
 Spend time practicing basic problems until they become second nature.

 This means understanding the difference between displacement and distance, velocity and speed, and how acceleration affects velocity.
-Can you explain these concepts in your own words?
+In real terms, can you explain these concepts in your own words?
 Can you draw diagrams to illustrate them?

 • Practice, Practice, Practice: Kinematics is a skill that is developed through practice.
 The more problems you solve, the better you will become at identifying the relevant variables, choosing the appropriate equations, and solving for the unknowns.
 Don't just passively read through example problems.
 Work them out yourself!